Itz-SwirlZz/season-of-hidden-agenda/Echoes-Unraveled.md

 #### *Echo Entry – "The Gambler’s Grief"*
 If Vega pushes too far during a covert mission and sacrifices his Ghost for the objective, it permanently disables his subclass connection.
 He still rolls dice, but only to feel something.

+# Vega’s Echo – Unraveled
+**Location:** Verdant Grave – “Spider’s Niche Ruins”
+**Classification:** Personal Memory Log [Encrypted: V.R.
+Access Only]
+**Subject:** V.N.W.
+Incident // Final Engagement

+---

+## “The Bloom That Chose to Wilt”

+The scrolls hit the floor.
+The silence before them felt like reverence.

+Then the world dropped with them.

+Threadlings *burst outward,* clawing through the soil like memory made teeth—
+one caught Vega’s ankle mid-stride.

+He shot it point-blank.
+Ash.

+> “You’re better than this, ‘Nessa…”

+Vanessa’s voice came from everywhere.
+Five overlapping tones—each one hers, none of them home:

+> “I’m *free* now.”

+---

+### Combat Sequence: Memory vs. Mercy

+Vega slid.
+Pulse rifle up.
+Vanessa was already mid-air, flipping—threadlings *whipping* her like puppeteer strings.

+**Fire.
+Spin.
+Deflect.**
+Her shield of thread caught the burst and bent it into smoke.

+They clashed.

+**Hand to hand.**
+Flesh and thread.
+Love turned to reflex.

+- Vega blocked a rising knee.
+- Vanessa caught his forearm and wrapped it in burning thread.
+- He slammed her shoulder and disengaged—rolled clean.

+> “You’re not fighting to win,” Vega gasped.
+> “You’re fighting to be *remembered.*”

+Vanessa grinned.
+Her eyes still **bright blue.** But the flicker had begun.

+> “Then remember *this.*”

+She lunged.
+He countered.
+Grapple.
+Elbow.
+Slam.
+Break.

+Her movement was feral—like grief made ferocious.

+He dropped the rifle.
+Switched stance.
+**Elbow.
+Knee.
+Palm.
+Flow.**

+Every hit struck.
+Every strike echoed *who they used to be.*

+---

+### Emotional Shift: The Fracture Point

+She took the blows.
+Not because they didn’t hurt—
+but because they *meant something.*

+> “You taught me rhythm,” she whispered.
+> “But I learned how to break it.”

+She kicked the rifle toward him.
+When he reached—
+a threadling burst from the barrel.

+He flinched.
+She vanished.
+Then—**was behind him.**

+Fist cocked.

+**He didn’t dodge.**

+The punch landed.
+He didn’t fall.
+He just looked at her—with tears behind his visor.

+> “I never saw you as broken,” he said.
+> “I just wanted to carry you out of whatever you were drowning in.”

+Her eyes burned **red.**
+Then cracked.
+**Violet.**

+Then **blue.**

+She trembled.

+> “You were never supposed to cry,” she whispered.

+> “Neither were you.”

+---

+### The End

+The threadlings fell limp.
+Her hands opened.
+Her knees buckled.

+Vega approached.

+She didn’t resist.

+He took her scroll in one hand.
+Her trembling fingers in the other.

+> “Do it,” she said.
+“Before I become worse.”

+He looked into her eyes one last time.
+**Blue.**

+Still hers.

+He placed a shot through the scroll’s core.

+It cracked.

+No Light.

+Just collapse.

+---

+> *She died in his arms.
+>
+> And her eyes—blue to the end—shattered him more than her silence ever could.*

+---

+**[LOCKED ENTRY ENDS]**
+Filed under: *Vega’s Echo – Unraveled*
+Compiled by: Zakk R., under permission of Cross
+Encrypted for archive under: *The Red Bloom Protocol*

 </details>

 ---